All Episodes

 He was funny last night.

-Uh, on no, I it is it is so bad that it is, you know, never thought in all my years I'd get accused of murder.
+No, it is so bad that it is, you know, never thought in all my years I'd get accused of murder.

 Let's put it that way.

-You want to talk about malice, libel, slander, you know.
+You want to talk about malice, libel, slander, you know, it is, these are just very strange times we live in.

-It is they just hate Donald Trump at the bottom of it, and they hate anybody that likes Donald Trump.
+It is, they just hate Donald Trump at the bottom of it, and they hate anybody that likes Donald Trump.

-And I'll tell you, it's it's a fear that they see a different Donald Trump.
+And I'll tell you, it's a fear that they see a different Donald Trump is my interpretation and opinion here.

-But what you you see, a president that is he is so locked in, and I've known Donald Trump for many, many, many, many years, over two decades.
+And I've known Donald Trump for many, many, many, many years, over two decades.

-And I watch him, he is dialed in, locked in, he's zoned in, whatever you want to call it, you know, all hands on deck.
+He's zoned in, whatever you want to call it, you know, all hands on deck.

-That was you really got that you pulled that off.
+You really got, you pulled that off.

-And it's not gonna happen.
+And it's not going to happen.

 The Democrats are not going to ever admit he's done a single thing right in all of this.